New Family Welcome

 Welcome to Saint Mary’s Hall!
 We are so happy that your family will be joining our community.

 This page was designed with new families just like you in mind!
 In July, you will receive your login information to access the SMH Community Portal, but until then our goal is that your family will find many answers to your questions here.
 The information listed below will help you and your child prepare for your first year at Saint Mary’s Hall.

 Baron Bazaar (our annual back-to-school event) is designed to help families check off all of their back-to-school “to-do’s” in one spot.
 The event is typically held the Friday before the first day of school in the Peggy Pitman Mays Dining Hall.
 Booths are set up to provide information about all the major divisions and departments of our school, and students may register for after-school activities and clubs.
-Class schedules, locker assignments, textbooks, an all-school calendar, and parking permits are distributed at this event.
+Class schedules, locker assignments, textbooks, and parking permits are distributed at this event.

 Our on-campus Extended Care Program offers Lower School students a cheery, relaxed home-away-from-home before and after school.
 It’s the perfect place to play, form new friendships, do homework, or engage in fun activities.
 Learn more about Extended Care.